vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 * Copy the images from the Tanzu Kubernetes Grid public registry and save them locally in tar format on an offline jumpbox.
 * Extract the images from the tar files and copy them to a private registry.

-See [Copy the container images required to deploy Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-image-copy-airgapped.html) for more detailed instructions.
+See [Copy the container images required to deploy Tanzu Kubernetes Grid](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-image-copy-airgapped.html) for more detailed instructions.

 ### <a id=tkg-build-machine-img> </a> Tanzu Kubernetes Grid Build Machine Image

-If you have a requirement to build custom images, follow the steps in [Tanzu Kubernetes Grid Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-build-images-index.html).
+If you have a requirement to build custom images, follow the steps in [Tanzu Kubernetes Grid Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-index.html).

 VMware support FIPS-capable version of Tanzu Kubernetes Grid.
-Refer to [Tanzu Kubernetes Grid FIPS-Capable Version](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-prepare-deployment.html#fips) for more information.
+Refer to [Tanzu Kubernetes Grid FIPS-Capable Version](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-prepare-deployment.html#fips) for more information.

 For compliance and security requirements VMware has published security overview whitepaper.
-Refer to [Tanzu Kubernetes Grid security overview whitepaper](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-security-overview.html) for more information.
+Refer to [Tanzu Kubernetes Grid security overview whitepaper](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-security-overview.html) for more information.

 ## <a id=prepEnv> </a> Prepare an Internet-Restricted Environment

 Before you can deploy management clusters and Tanzu Kubernetes clusters in an Internet-restricted environment, you need to prepare the environment.

+Set the IP address or FQDN of your local private registry as an environment variable:

+`export TKG_CUSTOM_IMAGE_REPOSITORY="PRIVATE-REGISTRY"` Where PRIVATE-REGISTRY is the IP address or FQDN of your private registry and the name of the project.
+For example, `custom-image-repository.io/yourproject`.

-Follow the instructions in [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-airgapped-environments.html).
+Follow the instructions in [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-airgapped-environments.html).

 ## <a id=install-tkg></a> Deploy a Tanzu Kubernetes Grid Management Cluster